 In no other culture are the feet put on a pedestal as much as they are in the Asian one.

-Moving on from the history, let’s look at a few different types of footwear, beginning with chappals.
+Moving forwards from the history, let’s look at a few different types of Asian footwear, beginning with chappals.

 By the third century, these were the most common type of footwear within Asian and African cultures ranging from Egyptians to the Japanese to the Indians.

-The reason being the comfort they provided and their practical functionality as protection from hot surfaces and rough terrain.
+The reason being the comfort they provided and the protection from hot surfaces and rough terrain.
 They were popular amongst both sexes and are the most casual of our shoe discussions today.
-However, do not be deceived by their laid back nature as they have been seen as having just as a high a status as the Khussa or Mojari!
+However, do not be deceived by their laid-back nature as they have been seen as having just as a high a status as the Khussa or Mojari!

 Good old Mahatma encouraged Indians to make their own chappals and cloth as a sign of independence.
 This then eventually led to hippies in the 1970’s to wear them, who rejected, alongside mass-produced clothing, other Western conventions.
-This began their incredible journey into the Western world so do not let the simple leather deceive you!
+This began the incredible journey of this Asian footwear into the Western world so do not let the simple leather deceive you!
 This shoe has years on the others.

 Over the years it has admirably been decorated and glamorised with designers such as Louis Vuitton and Hugo Boss designing the sandal/slipper to become current.
 Louboutin even designed a, literally, star-studded ‘Cinderella slipper’ for women!
 Not that it would have been for men.
 But do not be downtrodden oh men.
 Sandals are a footwear accessory seen many times on men in summer, even if worn with socks in the UK!